mesolitica/streaming-playwright-agent/README.md

 ## how to make it better?

-1. Use redis or something like that for centralized management.
+1. Use redis or something like that for centralized management, so you can scale more than 1 replica.
+2. Create another Playwright manager to keep check the ID is still alive, if not delete the browser object, so you can scale more than 1 replica.
-2. Improve the prompt.
+3. Improve the prompt.